shriyanyamali/Lextract/README.md

     docker run --rm -v "%cd%\data:/app/data" market-def-scraper
     ```

-**Note:** Please do not change the file names while the code is being executed, as all script rely on the name of the file matching exactly what the script is matching for.
+**Note:** Do not change the names of any files, as all scripts require the file names to stay exactly the same as the original.

 ## Pipeline Scripts